nikogura/gomason/README.md

 * **checksums** Boolean Whether or not to upload the checksum files for your published file.
 Artifactory generates these files automatically, but if you're using something that supports a PUT, but can't generate the checksums, setting this to true will handle it for you.

-* **username** String.
+#### Username

 The username to use when authenticating to your artifact repository.
 This can be set here, or in the per-user config.
 Setting it in the per-user config is recommended.

-* **password** String.
+#### Password

 The password to use when authenticating to your artifact repository.
 You can set it here (not recommended), or you can set it in the per-user config.

+#### Usernamefunc

+A bash shell function that will return the username to use.
+Enables getting username info from a service.
+Use carefully.
+It's executing a command on your system.

+#### Passwordfunc

+A bash shell function that will return the password to use when publishing.
+Enables getting the password from a service such as AWS Parameter store or Vault.

 ---